""

 A number of first-year seminar courses are available to help new students understand academic programs, access student services, and develop time management and study skills.

-To declare this as the primary major, students must be admitted to UW–Madison and the College of Agricultural and Life Sciences (CALS).
+To declare this major, students must be admitted to UW–Madison and the College of Agricultural and Life Sciences (CALS).
+For information about becoming a CALS first-year or transfer student, see Entering the College.

 Students cannot earn both the Global Health certificate and the Global Health major.
 Additionally, students declared in the Global Health major cannot earn the Health and the Humanities certificate.